akgrenier/575-haiku-commit/README.md

 - ⚡ Quick keyboard shortcut: `Ctrl+Shift+H` (or `Cmd+Shift+H` on Mac)
 - 📝 Automatically fills in the Source Control commit message box
 - 🎨 Works with any git repository
+- 📚 Blueprint repo: step-by-step learning guides for building VS Code extensions like this one (`docs/GUIDES.md`, start with Guide 00)

 ## Why this exists

 If you already stage small, meaningful diffs, 575 Haiku Commit gives you a crisp 5‑7‑5 commit that teams remember and can skim fast, without bikeshedding over phrasing.

+Separately (and honestly: just as importantly), this repo is meant to be a **teachable reference implementation**.
+If you want to learn by cloning a production-ish extension and reshaping it into your own, start at [`docs/GUIDES.md`](docs/GUIDES.md) and follow the “template this repo” path.

 ## Installation